Caik/go-knights-travails/README.md

 chmod +x ./knights-travails
 ```

-If you have **Go** configure on your environment, you can build your own binaries as well:
+If you have **Go** configured on your environment, you can build your own binaries as well:

 ```bash
 # building a MacOS on AMD64 binary